babasamo2001/Extract-Transform-and-Load-staff_salary.csv-Data-into-Databricks-Delta-Warehouse/README.txt.txt

 Project Information

-Title: Extract, transform and loading staff_salary.csv data into databricks delta warehouse
+Title: Extract, Transform and Load staff_salary.csv Data into Databricks Delta Warehouse

 Summary:
  - Prepare analytics-ready staff salary data for data analysts to be able to analyse the data and come up with insights on factors